Wirecloud/wirecloud/docs/administration_guide.md

 > **NOTE:** It is strongly recommended to perform a full database backup before
 > starting to migrate WireCloud to a new version.

+## From 1.1.x to 1.2.x

+WireCloud 1.2 has moved from directly use Whoosh for using search indexes to use Haystack for managing search indexes.
+Although Haystack has support for using Whoosh as search index backend, the schema used for the search indexes are different.
+You have to incorporate Haystack configuration into your `settings.py` file and rebuild them by running the `rebuild_index` command.

 ## From 1.0.x to 1.1.x